Unbesteveable/utxo-live/README.md

 ## Overview

-A new feature in Bitcoin Core v0.20 allows users to dump the chain state using the command `dumptxoutset`.
+A new feature in Bitcoin Core 0.20 allows users to dump the chain state using the command `dumptxoutset`.
 The database cointaining the chain state is called the UTXO set (Unspent Transaction Outputs).
-This github project takes the ouput of `dumptxoutset` and heatmap of the UTXO set.
-Thus all of the bitcoin in the blockchain is visualized in a single image.
+This github project takes the ouput of `dumptxoutset` and generates heatmap of the UTXO set in order to visualize all of the bitcoin in the blockchain image.

 ## Security